biochef/karyojs/docs/build.md

 # Build

-By default, each version of **Karyo.JS** comes with a `build` folder, where you can find the compiled scripts, images and styles ready for integrate the tool to your web application.
+By default, each version of **Karyo.JS** comes with a `build` folder, where you can find the compiled scripts, images and styles ready to integrate the tool to your web application.
 Therefore, you can build your own version of the tool following the steps described here.

 ### Requisites

 **Karyo.JS** is written in JavaScript and CSS.
-We use two libraries for make it running: [jQuery](https://jquery.com/) and [SVG.js](http://svgjs.com/).
-Also, we use [gulp](http://gulpjs.com) for compile and minimize the code, and [NPM](http://npmjs.org) (Node Package Manager) for manage the dependencies.
+We use two libraries for making it running: [jQuery](https://jquery.com/) and [SVG.js](http://svgjs.com/).
+Also, we use [gulp](http://gulpjs.com) to compile and minimize the code, and [NPM](http://npmjs.org) (Node Package Manager) for managing the dependencies.

 #### Install NPM

-**NPM** needs [Node.JS](https://nodejs.org/en/) for run.
+**NPM** needs [Node.JS](https://nodejs.org/en/) to run.
 You can download it from the [Node.JS downloads page](https://nodejs.org/en/download/).
 The installation also comes with the latest version of NPM.

 #### Clone the Karyo.JS repository